preyx/sd-civitai-browser-plus/README.md

 #### 🔧 List of bugfixes and changes taken from Issues:

-- Fixed the display logic for the "Select All" button – now it only appears when there are models to select :3
 - Complete removal of HyperNetwork support - should fix problems with launching in [Forge-Classic](https://github.com/Haoming02/sd-webui-forge-classic) ([Issue #390](https://github.com/BlafKing/sd-civitai-browser-plus/issues/390))
 - Added a clarifying message about Early Access to avoid confusion~ [Issue #383](https://github.com/BlafKing/sd-civitai-browser-plus/issues/383)
 - Fixed the "Save Images" button – now it correctly saves model images [Issue #374](https://github.com/BlafKing/sd-civitai-browser-plus/issues/374)